 - Wrap in clingfilm and refrigerate for 30 minutes.

 - Preheat the oven to 180°C fan.

-- Roll out the pastry on a lightly floured surface (syn accordingly) to the thickness of a £1 coin and cut out as many circles as you can with a 2inch fluted cookie cutter.
+- Roll out the pastry on a lightly floured surface to the thickness of a £1 coin and cut out as many circles as you can with a 2inch fluted cookie cutter.
 Gather the scraps and continue to cut out circles.
 You should get 20 to 22 tarts.

-- If using a tray that isn’t non stick we advise spraying a little frylight in each hole of the tins.
+- If using a tray that isn’t non stick we advise greasing each hole of the tins.

 - Gently press the pastry circles into the tins.

-- Spoon 1 teaspoon of jam into each tart (you will need to add the extra syns for this per tart).
+- Spoon 1 teaspoon of jam or curd into each tart.

 - Bake in the oven for 15 – 17 minutes or until lightly golden and the filling is bubbling.

 - Leave to cool in the tins for a few minutes before transferring to a wire rack to cool completely.
-This will allow the jam to set and pastry to harden.
+This will allow the filling to set and pastry to harden.